daliborkoenig/nested-navigator/README.md

 Throws an error if the current value is not an array.

+### getLength()

+Returns the length of the current array if it's an array, or undefined otherwise.

+Returns: The length of the array (number) if the current value is an array, or undefined if it's not an array.

 ### value()

 Returns the current value in the navigation.